We Believe Art Literacy...

 Please click on the links below to see Art Literacy's new program, Artists Teaching Students.

 We hope you, and your children, enjoy and learn from these lessons.
-Thank you to local artists Karen Carman, Janel Pahl, Yong Hong Zhong, Nancy Coffelt, Maggie Rudy, and Terresa White for bringing art to Beaverton School District's students.
+Thank you to local artists Karen Carman, Janel Pahl, Yong Hong Zhong, Nancy Coffelt, Maggie Rudy, Terresa White, Veronica Arquilevich Guzman, and Margaret Godfrey for bringing art to Beaverton School District's students.

 Beaverton Art Literacy